-A dual resident taxpayer is an individual who is considered to be a resident of both the United States and another country under each country's tax laws.
+A dual-resident taxpayer is an individual who is considered to be a resident of both the United States and another country under each country's tax laws.
 The income tax treaty between the United States and the other country must contain a provision for resolution of conflicting claims of residence.

-If you are a dual resident taxpayer and you choose to claim treaty benefits, you are treated as a nonresident alien in figuring your U.S. income tax liability for the part of the tax year you are considered a dual resident taxpayer.
-If this is the case, attach Form 8833 to Form 1040NR, U.S. Nonresident Alien Income Tax Return.
-Form 1040NR must be timely filed (including extensions).
+If you are a dual-resident taxpayer and you choose to claim treaty benefits, you are treated as a nonresident alien in figuring your U.S. income tax liability for the part of the tax year you are considered a dual-resident taxpayer.
+If this is the case, attach Form 8833 to Form 1040NR, U.S. Nonresident Alien Income Tax Return, or Form 1040NR-EZ, U.S. Income Tax Return for Certain Nonresident Aliens With No Dependents.
+Form 1040NR or Form 1040NR-EZ must be timely filed (including extensions).
 For purposes other than figuring your U.S. income tax liability, you are treated as a U.S. resident (see Regulations section 301.7701(b)-7(a)(3)).